eliranwong/ETCBC-remix/MySword/README.md

-Bible modules formatted for use with MySword (Android)
+Bible modules formatted for use with MySword (Android) <br />
+Version of ETCBC data: 4b